balenaltd/handbook/Flowdock.md

 ## Getting bootstrapped
 As soon as you accept the email invitation to join Flowdock you’ll be requested to choose your Flowdock username.
 The first thing you should do when you enter Flowdock for the first time is to replace the nick (chat display name) with your Github handle. <u>Please make sure that your Flowdock username is the same as the one you have in Github</u>.

 One of the best ways to get bootstrapped is to add yourself to all flows and then remove them as you see what you need.
 You'll get a really good sense of what's going on in the team.
+It might seem overwhelming as there is a lot of activity and information to follow but you can see which flows you can later "mute" by clicking the 3 dots next to the flow name and which flows are important to you.

 ## Chat is Asynchronous, like e-mail
 A question on Flowdock is not implied to need immediate response unless explicitly stated.
 That means if you ask someone something, they may take some time to get back to you as they may be doing something else.
 It also means that you don’t have to respond immediately to mentions.
 If you’re taking focus time to do something else, that’s absolutely fine, and indeed encouraged.
 Otherwise nothing would ever get done.